enkidevs/curriculum/mongodb/intro/date-aggregation/README.md

 name: Aggregation With Date

-description: Use different date expression operators to extract different parts of the date from the ObjectId into an ISODate
+description: Use date expression operators to extract date parts from the ObjectId into an ISODate

 insights:
   - aggregation-with-date-expression-operators